ark/ark/README.md

 *  `de.keyboardsurfer.android.widget:crouton:1.8.2-SNAPSHOT`
 *  `com.android.frameworks:volley:master-SNAPSHOT`

-open an issue or contact me if you want any packages added to this list!
+Open an issue or contact me if you want any packages added to this repo!